The Strongmen Under the Veranda

 Most Japanese people know and use the idiom without realizing it refers to this structural support.

 To refer to someone as being a “Strongman Under the Floor” is to imply they are an “unsung hero,” or a person who quietly, selflessly and competently serves society and others by performing important but unseen tasks as a member of a team.
 From the Japanese dictionary it means “someone who toils diligently to support others in unseen ways and without recognition.”
-I salute all the strongmen under the floor, especially in the crafts and construction industry.
+I salute all such strongmen, especially in the crafts and construction industry.

-But while narcissists, sociopaths and their sycophant useful idiots receive all the attention, and sadly, praise, it is the stable, moral, selfless, hard-working common people that build and defend and perpetuate decent societies.
-In your humble servant’s opinion it is these good people that are the “Strongmen under the floor” that deserve our true respect.
+But while narcissists, sociopaths and their sycophant useful idiots receive all the attention, and sadly, praise, it is the stable, moral, selfless, hard-working common people that build, renew, defend and perpetuate decent societies.
+In your humble servant’s opinion it is these good people that are the “Strongmen Under the Vernda” that deserve our true respect.

 The photos above and below show a happy team of noble three-toed dragons serving as “en no shita no chikara mochi” supporting the first floor of the Taishakuten Buddhist temple in Tokyo.
 A thankless but important task these several-dozen hand-carved zelkova-wood dragons perform with energetic poise and a toothy grin.
 Bravo!